It’s a splendid day to learn about the many health benefits of oregano.

-8. May Help With Cancer
+11. Oregano May Help With Cancer

-There have been studies that showed oregano may have the potential to be added to anti-cancer treatments.
+There have been studies that show oregano may have the potential to be added to anti-cancer treatments.

 Since oregano is also rich in antioxidants, these compounds may also aid in cancer prevention by fighting off free radical damage.

-One of these particular compounds is carvacrol which is being studied to have cancer-fighting properties.
+One of these particular compounds is carvacrol, which is being studied to have cancer-fighting properties.

-Inflammations aren’t that bad because it naturally occurs in your body because of an injury or illness.
+Inflammations aren’t that bad because they occur naturally in your body because of an injury or illness.

 Since oregano has anti-inflammatory and sedative properties, it may be helpful with allergies.